balder-dev/balder/doc/source/getting_started/balder_components.rst

         ...

 .. note::
-    Please note, that :class:`Setup` classes must be defined inside files that start with `setup_*.py`.
-In addition their class name has to start with `Setup*`.
+    Please note, that :class:`Setup` classes must be defined inside files that start with ``setup_*.py``.
+In addition their class name has to start with ``Setup*``.
 Otherwise the file will not be picked up by Balder.

 You can implement more devices than in the scenario, Balder doesn't care.
-It will search for devices that match the **requirement**, defined in scenario.
-If the matching candidates have a matching connection-tree and if all required features of a scenario-device are also implemented in the setup-device, Balder will run the scenario-testcases with this constellation!
+It will search for devices that match the **requirement**, defined within the scenario.
+If the matching candidates have a matching connection-tree and if all required features of a scenario-device are also implemented current considered setup-device, Balder will run the scenario-testcases with this constellation as a new VARIATION!

 .. note::
     Note that test methods have to be defined in scenario classes only.
 Setups don't support own test methods!